-On 1st December 2021, 4 research fellows selected under the MSCA SoE @ UNISI call will start their work at University of Siena.
+On 1st December 2021, 4 research fellows selected under the MSCA SoE @ UNISI call started their work at University of Siena.
 The University of Siena allocated 200,000 euros as part of the 2021 Research Support Plan, with the aim to provide support to 4 projects presented by researchers who have received an excellent evaluation (i.e. a score higher than 85/100under the Marie Sklodowska Curie Actions - Individual Fellowships 2019 and 2020 calls.
 Since 2015the European Commission has been promoting the Seal of Excellence (SoE), a quality label awarded to project proposals submitted to Horizon 2020 and Horizon Europe to help successful proposals not receiving fuding by European commission to find alternative funding.
 In this perspective, the University of Siena promotes, with its own funds, the recruitment of young and promising researchers, thus being able to carry out their research ideas in a stimulating and collaborative work environment within the city of Siena.

 - Dott.
 Marco Campetella